sumtxt/dd/README.md

 (2006)](https://doi.org/10.1093/qje/121.1.267).
 The authors study how no-fault unilateral divorce reforms affect female suicide in United States.
 The panel includes 49 states between 1964 to 1996.
-Reforms in the states occur at different points in times which makes this a staggered difference-in-differences design.
+Reforms in the states occur at different points in time which makes this a staggered difference-in-differences design.

 By default `code_eventtime` generates a time-to-event variable that